andrepist/LongitudinalBMIandCancerRisk/README.md

 The code is intended as informative since it cannot be run without access to patients level data.
 In order to get access to it, you can consider request a new research project to SIDIAP (www.sidiap.org).

+The code run in R and it uses the tidy format.

 The code is organized in data preparation and data analysis part.

 ### 1) Data preparation